Top 20 Iconic Places That Make South Goa Unforgettable

 2. Cola Beach

 Why Visit: Cola Beach is perfect for those seeking solitude and natural beauty.
-The unique freshwater lagoon and serene environment make it an ideal spot for relaxation and photography.
+The unique freshwater lagoon and serene environment make it an ideal spot for relaxation and beach photography.

 Best Time to Visit: November to April, when the weather is dry and pleasant.